-Sykes is a senior fellow at the Wisconsin Policy Research Institute, where he is editor of the group’s magazine, “Wisconsin Interest.”
+Until recently, Sykes was a senior fellow at the Wisconsin Policy Research Institute, where he edited the group’s magazine, “Wisconsin Interest” for 27 years.
 He lives in Mequon, Wisconsin with his wife and three dogs.
 He has three children, and two grandchildren.

 What is a Contrarian Conservative?

 Despite the clamorous demands that conservatives now fall into line with the new regime, precisely the opposite is needed.
 Rather than conformity, conservativism needs dissidents who are willing to push back – in other words, contrarian conservatives, who recognize that conservatism now finds itself reduced to a remnant in the wilderness.